 It’s important that you do all you can to keep your babies cool in the summer.
 If they’re too hot or too cold, your child will probably show signs of distress and you may find it harder to settle them because of the heat.
 Overheating can also be dangerous as it increases the risk of sudden infant death syndrome, so make sure you check that your infant doesn’t have a moist neck or head – which suggests that they’re sweating.
 Here are a few tips to help you keep your kids cool at night and ensure they get the rest they need during the summer months.

 - During the day, open all the windows that are on the same floor as your baby’s room so that you can create a breeze and get lots of fresh air flowing through the house.
-Pull some curtains across the window in the nursery (but don’t close them completely), so the sun can’t bake the room but you still get the breeze coming in.
+Pull some curtains or a blind across the window in the nursery, so the sun can’t bake the room but you still get the breeze coming through from other rooms.

 - Before bedtime, why don’t you run them a cool bath so they can splash about and cool down, ready for bed.

 - Avoid putting your baby down with covers on the bed as they could easily overheat.
 Keep any nightwear to a minimum – you could even put them to bed in just a nappy and a well secured sheet that won’t come loose and cover their face as they sleep.

 - Invest in a good quality nursery thermometer.
 This will help you keep tabs on the temperature of the room, which should be between 16oC and 20oC.

 - Changes colour with the temperatue of the room